Dukeblue: Getting connected on iPhone or iPad (iOS devices)

 Installation

-1. Connect to the DukeOpen wireless network.
+- Connect to the DukeOpen wireless network.

-5. Enter your Duke NetID and password in the fields provided, then tap the JoinNow button.
+- Enter your Duke NetID and password in the fields provided, then tap the JoinNow button.

-10. The certificate will be installed.
-Tap Done to complete the profile installation.
+- The certificate will be installed.
+Tap the checkmark in the top right (depending on your OS version, you may see the word Done in the top right instead) to complete the profile installation.

 By default, the Dukeblue network should be active.
 However, you may want to verify this by doing the following:

-2. Verify that Dukeblue is the current Wi-Fi network active on your device.
-If it is not, tap Wi-Fi and in the networks that appear, select Dukeblue
+- In Settings => Wi-Fi, verify that Dukeblue is the currently active Wi-Fi network on your device.
+If it is not, select Dukeblue in the list of available networks.

 Setting your preferred network

-It is not possible to rank preferred wifi networks on your phone.
+It is not possible to rank preferred Wi-Fi networks on your phone.
 You can "forget" networks that you've previously joined or disable the option "Ask to Join Networks".
-Apple does provide documentation on the logic that an iOS device follows to determine what network to join here
+Apple does provide documentation on the logic that an iOS device follows to determine what network to join here.

 Manually connecting to Dukeblue